FreddieGilbraith/ingrates/NOTES.md

+## Pure Actors

+I could potench solve the supervision problem, if I provide support for describing `Pure Actors`, which would be functions, rather than generators.

+I think I have to look into how much that would increase the core engine bundle, and if I think it's an API that aligns with Ingrates ideals...

+Probably better to have a half decent supervision story, even if it comes at the expense of a deified API

 ## Supervision

 Ok, so, a crashed generator can't be resumed, because there's no way for the generator function to know how to pull the next message in.
 The `throw` has stopped execution, so it can loop back up to the yield...